HoboSTD/fuzzer/writeup.md

 ## How the fuzzer works

 The fuzzer first determines the file type and then selects a strategy based on the file type.
-If no file type can be determined then the plaintext strategy is used.
+If no file type can be determined, then the plaintext strategy is chosen as the format-specific strategy.
+It then runs the generic fuzzing strategy against the input, and then uses the format-specific fuzzing strategy that was selected.

 Jobs take an input from the fuzzer by calling `fuzzer.fuzz()`.
 They then execute the binary using this input.
 The job then calls `fuzzer.analyse(returncode, input)` after the binary is executed.